hyperledger/besu-docs/docs/public-networks/reference/engine-api/index.md

 When running Besu as an execution client, [use these API calls](../../how-to/use-engine-api.md) to communicate with a consensus client.

+!!! important

+    Ensure you enable the Engine API methods with the [`--engine-rpc-enabled`](../cli/options.md#engine-rpc-enabled) CLI option.

 See the [Ethereum Engine API specification](https://github.com/ethereum/execution-apis/blob/0b965fb714ccd3faa3c939fdce1726e56679cdec/src/engine/specification.md) for more information.

 ## Methods